 Delayed Injuries After a Car Accident

 Car accident injuries are not always apparent after a wreck.
-For this reason, it is possible to mistakenly believe you did not suffer any injuries.
+For this reason, it is possible to mistakenly believe you did not suffer an injury after a car crash.
 Although many injuries cause immediate pain and symptoms, some types of injuries can take hours, days or even weeks to develop.
 Delayed car accident injuries can even cause permanent disabilities or death in some cases.
-For instance, internal bleeding, especially intracranial internal bleeding, can lead to permanent brain damage if it is not promptly treated.
+For instance, intracranial internal bleeding can lead to permanent brain damage if it is not promptly treated.